vns1311/ansible_primer/Readme.md

 ## Step 4: Create a sites.yml file to include all the other yml files

 ## Step 5: Further optimize and refactor the code
+1. Use defaults module in mysql
+2. Using Variables